430058Mauger1/L2_2022_U3_Lukemauger/Design/Documentation/digital Portfolio.md

 ## Chrome test
 ![image](../images/Chrome.test.JPG)

-It works in both browsers all images, links and videos work.
+My digital portfolio works in both browsers and all images, links and videos work and the navigation is smooth and consistent.

 # navigation
 This navigation table will tell you which pages link to which the &check; means they will the X means they wont.